BinatoDrkLight/ProjectIBCA4thSem/README.md

 - Leaflet.js (Maps)
 - Figma (UI design)
 - ChatGPT (Assisted with track page and multi level menu)

-## License
-© BinatoDrkLight 2025.
-This project is licensed under the **MIT License**
-You are free to use, modify, and distribute this software, provided that you include the original copyright and license notice in any copies or substantial portions of the software.
-See the [LICENSE](LICENSE) file for details.

 ## Contact
 Author: Binesh Adhikari